10 SMS Customer Engagement Strategies to Boost Retention

 6. Use Two-Way Conversations

 Texting shouldn’t just be about sending information.
-When customers can respond, ask questions, or provide feedback through text, it turns a simple message into a real conversation.
+When customers reply, ask questions, or provide feedback through text, it turns a simple message into a real conversation.

 You can use two-way texting to handle support requests, schedule appointments, or gather quick opinions.
-This approach encourages authentic customer interactions and builds trust over time.
+This approach can encourage customers to engage and build trust over time.

 You can also use these replies to gauge customer satisfaction and improve future campaigns through data-driven personalization.